mauriciotogneri/jan/README.md

     ...
 ```

-Notice that the expressions are indented using the tab character and the formal parameters are not separated by commas.
+Notice that the expressions are indented using the tab character and the formal parameters are not separated by commas but by a whitespace.

 Here is an example function that compares 2 numbers: